dotmote/plantbeats-docs/docs/graphs.md

 #### Graph

-A graph of bigger size can be viewed and analyzed in greater detail.
+A bigger graph can be viewed and analyzed in greater detail.

 Features of this include: